GeoTIFF/georaster-layer-for-leaflet/README.md

 - Loads large geotiffs greater than a hundred megabytes
 - Supports custom rendering including custom colors, directional arrows, and context drawing
 - Doesn't depend on WebGL
+- Mask data inside or outside a given geometry

 ## The GeoRasterLayer Class